 When sitting down for a conversation, think about it in terms of a funnel, going from external conversation (the wide part) to internal conversation (beginning to get narrower) to eternal conversation (the narrowest point).

-At the beginning of your conversation, take a genuine interest in who that person is and what they are passionate about.
+First, take a genuine interest in who that person is and what they are passionate about.
 Try and ask as many questions as you can and make connections if possible!
 The goal is to ask broad, open-ended questions to get the student talking.

 Some examples of questions to ask could be, “What were you involved with in high school?”
 “What classes are you taking this semester, and how are they treating you?”
 “How do you plan to get involved in college?”
 “What do you enjoy doing in your free time?”